juliomrqz/nuxt-netlify/README.md

 ### Redirects

-You can also add redirects, as many as you like.
+You can also add [redirects][netlify-redirects], as many as you like.
 You should pass in an array of objects with the redirection attributes.
 For example:

 ```js